- 2.42K views

 - Always consult a doctor if available.

-- In case of mild altitude sickness symptoms, stay at the same altitude, take it easy, get plenty of sleep, drink enough water and perhaps start to take Diamox pills.
+- In case of mild altitude sickness symptoms, stay at the same altitude, take it easy, get plenty of sleep, drink enough water, and perhaps start to take Diamox pills.
 In case the altitude symptoms do not get better within 1 day, start to descend.
 Never let a person suffering from altitude sickness descend alone.

 - In case of serious altitude sickness symptoms start to descend immediately.
-Consider getting a helicopter emergency evacuation.
+Consider getting a helicopter for emergency evacuation.

 - Serious altitude sickness symptoms may be treated with a Gamow bag which is an inflatable high-pressure bag that helps to restore the oxygen level and air pressure.